So, how do you feel about China, specifically Beijing?

 Xicheng

-The best option for travellers searching for modernity in China is to stay in Xicheng as it’s home to many public organizations and high-end hotels, plus it’s the political and commercial heart of Beijing.
-So you can find sophisticated shop centres oozing with all kinds of retail stores along with many restaurants and bars for all preferences.
-You are just a few minutes away from other tourist destinations like the Beijing zoo, Beihai Park, and the National Centre for the Performing Arts, offering an excellent place for hanging out in the morning.
+The best option for travellers searching for modernity in China is to stay in Xicheng, home to many public organizations and high-end hotels.
+It’s the political and commercial heart of Beijing so that you can find sophisticated shopping centres with all kinds of retail stores and many restaurants and bars for all preferences.
+You are just a few minutes away from other tourist destinations like the Beijing Zoo, Beihai Park, and the National Centre for the Performing Arts, which offers an excellent place to hang out in the morning.

 Best Hotels for families: